 GMRgold's corporate headquarters is in The Woodlands, Texas.

-GoldenState Mint has been in the precious metals business for 40 years.
+GoldenState Mint has been in the precious metals business for more than 40 years.

-Jim Pavlakos started in 1974, and his son Andrew has joined forces at the mint to continue the growth and future of the Golden State Mint.
+Jim Pavlakos started in 1974, his son Andrew has sinse joined forces, with his father, at the mint to continue the growth and future of the Golden State Mint.